roura356a/csk/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md

 # Configure a shared CPFS volume

 Cloud Paralleled File System \(CPFS\) is a type of parallel file system provided by Alibaba Cloud.
 CPFS stores data across multiple data nodes in a cluster and allows data to be simultaneously accessed by multiple clients.
-Therefore, CPFS can provide data storage services with high input/output operations per second \(IOPS\), high throughput, and low latency for large, high-performance computing clusters.
+Therefore, CPFS can provide data storage services with high input/output operations per second \(IOPS\), high throughput, and low latency for large and high-performance computing clusters.
 This topic describes how to configure a shared CPFS volume.

 Data scientists may want to persist their data or retrieve the same copy of training data.
 To meet this requirement, we recommend that you configure a shared NAS volume and mount it to the runtime where you use Arena to submit jobs.
 This prevents data loss because the code and data that are stored in the shared NAS volume are not deleted with containers.